base-org/pessimism/README.md

 * Direct Call: `go test ./...`

 ### Integration Tests
 Integration tests are written that leverage the existing [op-e2e](https://github.com/ethereum-optimism/optimism/tree/develop/op-e2e) testing framwork for spinning up pieces of the bedrock system.
-Additionally, the [httptest](https://pkg.go.dev/net/http/httptest) library is used to mock downstream alerting services (eg. Slack's webhook API).
+Additionally, the [httptest](https://pkg.go.dev/net/http/httptest) library is used to mock downstream alerting services (e.g. Slack's webhook API).
 These tests live in the project's `/e2e` directory.

 Integration tests can ran using the following project level command(s):
 * Using Make: `make e2e-test`
 * Direct Call: `go test ./e2e/...`

 ## Bootstrap Config
 A bootstrap config file is used to define the initial state of the pessimism service.
-The file must be `json` formatted with it's directive defined in the `BOOTSTRAP_PATH` env var.
+The file must be `json` formatted with its directive defined in the `BOOTSTRAP_PATH` env var. (e.g. `BOOTSTRAP_PATH=./genesis.json`)

-### Example
+### Example File
 ```
 [
     {